A conjectural improvement for inequalities related to regulators of number fields: Analytic setting of the problem

 \begin{aprf} Let us first define the function

-which satisfies the relation This choice is done in order to study the partial derivatives with respect to $x$ and $y$ of $Q$ without carrying the factor which depends only on $g$.
-Let so $R_x(x,y,1,g):= \partial_x R (x,y,1,g)$ and $R_y(x,y,1,g):= \partial_y R (x,y,1,g)$.\\ The research of the maximum point of $Q(5,1,\{4\},\cdot)$ is carried by starting a numerical search on PARI for the values that the function $Q$ assumes over specified sub-regions of $[-1,1]^3$, each search depending on a value of $g$ in a finite set.\\ In fact, let us vary the value of $g$ between $-0.999$ and $0.999$, with steps of size $1/1536$: for each one of these choices, one studies the following quantities: \begin{itemize} \item The maximum of $Q(5,1,\{4\},(x,-1,1,g))$ over $x\in [-1,1]$: this condition means that we have assumed the only meaningful boundary condition on $y$ (because the function is equal to zero if $y=1$) and we look for the maximum value by selecting numerically, via the command \textbf{polrootsreal()}, the real roots of the partial derivative $R_x(x,-1,1,g)$ such that $|x|\leq 1$, and we compute $Q(5,1,\{4\},\cdot)$ for such values of $x$. \item The maximum of $Q(5,1,\{4\},(-1,y,1,g))$ over $y\in [-1,1]$: the process is similar to the one described above and this time we look for the real roots of $R_y(-1,y,1,g)$, evaluating then $Q(5,1,\{4\},\cdot)$ over the roots $y$ such that $|y|\leq 1$. \item The maximum of $Q(5,1,\{4\},(x,y,1,g))$ over the open set $\{(x,y)\in (-1,1)^2\}$: this study is carried by computing the common real roots of the polynomials $R_x(x,y,1,g)$ and $R_y(x,y,1,g)$ and evaluating then the function $Q(5,1,\{4\},\cdot)$ over the roots $(x,y)$ with $|x|< 1$ and $|y|<1$.
-The numerical computation of the roots is done by studying the roots of the resultant of $R_x$ and $R_y$ with respect to the variable $x$: the needed PARI command is \textbf{polresultant()}. \end{itemize} For every choice of $g$ in our interval, one looks for the regions where bigger values of $Q$ are obtained and notices that these values are attained at the boundary $y=-1$; we can thus continue our study assuming this boundary condition. \\ With this assumption the function $Q(5,1,\{4\},(x,-1,1,g))$ becomes now
+which satisfies the relation This choice is done in order to study the partial derivatives with respect to $x$ and $y$ of $Q$ without carrying the factor which depends only on $a$.
+Let $R_x(x,y,1,a)\coloneqq \partial_x R (x,y,1,a)$ and $R_y(x,y,1,a)\coloneqq \partial_y R (x,y,1,a)$.\\ The research of the maximum point of $Q(5,1,\{4\},\cdot)$ is carried by starting a numerical search on PARI/GP for the values that the function $Q$ assumes over specific sub-regions of $[-1,1]^3$, each search depending on a value of $a$ in a finite set.\\ In fact, let us vary the value of $a$ between $-0.999$ and $0.999$, with steps of size $1/1536$: for each one of these choices, we study the following quantities. \begin{itemize} \item The maximum of $Q(5,1,\{4\},(x,-1,1,a))$ over $x\in [-1,1]$: in this case we have assumed the only meaningful boundary condition on $y$ (because the function is equal to zero if $y=1$) and we look for the maximum value by selecting numerically, via the command \textbf{polrootsreal()}, the real roots of the partial derivative $R_x(x,-1,1,a)$ such that $|x|\leq 1$, and we compute $Q(5,1,\{4\},\cdot)$ for these values of $x$. \item The maximum of $Q(5,1,\{4\},(-1,y,1,a))$ over $y\in [-1,1]$: this case is similar to previous one and this time we look for the real roots of $R_y(-1,y,1,a)$, evaluating then $Q(5,1,\{4\},\cdot)$ over the roots $y$ such that $|y|\leq 1$. \item The maximum of $Q(5,1,\{4\},(x,y,1,a))$ over the open set $\{(x,y)\in (-1,1)^2\}$: in this case we compute the common real roots of the polynomials $R_x(x,y,1,a)$ and $R_y(x,y,1,a)$ and the we evaluate the function $Q(5,1,\{4\},\cdot)$ over the roots $(x,y)$ with $|x|< 1$ and $|y|<1$.
+The numerical computation of the roots is done by studying the roots of the resultant of $R_x$ and $R_y$ with respect to the variable $x$: the needed PARI/GP command is \textbf{polresultant()}. \end{itemize} For every choice of $a$ in our interval, one looks for the regions where bigger values of $Q$ are obtained and notices that these values are attained at the boundary $y=-1$; we can thus continue our study assuming this boundary condition. \\ With this assumption the function $Q(5,1,\{4\},(x,-1,1,a))$ becomes now